 My computer will be here forever.

 The big question is: will I finish knitting the lace to edge the sleeves of the too small cardigan?
-Will Elizabeth get to wear it?
+Will Emma get to wear it?